Carbon Fiber Reinforced Polymers (CFRP): Running Parameters, Tool Life, & Safety Tips

 Helical offers many different options for Titanium milling in HEM toolpaths.
 During testing, the team at Geospace decided on Helical EDP 59424, a 3/8” diameter, 7 flute, corner radius end mill.
 This tool features variable pitch geometry and offset chipbreakers for optimal chip evacuation, reduced harmonics, and minimized tool pressure, as well as Helical’s Aplus coating for high temperature resistance, decreased wear, and improved tool life.

-7 flute chipbreaker
+7 flute chipbreaker tools lined up one by one

 7 Flute Chipbeaker Tools Fresh Off the Grinder